microsoft/react-native-windows-samples/docs/native-platform-getting-started.md

 npx react-native init-windows --template cpp-lib --overwrite
 ```

-> **Note:** The command will not only initialize the Windows code for the library project itself, but it will also add and initialize React Native for Windows for the example app created by `create-react-native-library` in the `example` folder.
+> **Note:** The command will not only initialize the Windows code for the library project itself, but it will also initialize the Windows code for the example app created by `create-react-native-library` in the `example` folder.

 ## Running the React Native for Windows example app